-In our Phase 2 trial of tipifarnib in advanced cancers with HRAS mutations, patients are being enrolled based on information from the clinical sites on the patients' tumor HRAS mutation status.
+In our Phase 2 clinical trial of tipifarnib in advanced cancers with HRAS mutations, patients are being enrolled based on information from the clinical sites on the patients' tumor HRAS mutation status.
 Typically, this information is being obtained by the clinical sites from next-generation sequencing, or NGS, panels used by the site to characterize patients' tumors.
-If the results of our Phase 2 clinical trials are positive, we plan to partner development and validation of a companion diagnostic test to aid in the selection of patients with HRAS mutant tumors in subsequent clinical trials of tipifarnib and to prepare and submit an investigational device exemption for use of the reaction-based assay in the clinical trial.
-We expect that the companion diagnostic test will either be a qualitative polymerase chain reaction-based assay or an NGS-based assay.
+In some disease indications including HRAS mutant squamous cell head and neck cancer, it may not be routine to screen all patients.
+In such cases we may facilitate screening at third party CROs.
+This may result in additional cost and longer timelines.
+If the results of our Phase 2 clinical trials are positive and we validate our biomarker hypotheses in those clinical trials, we plan to partner development and validation of companion diagnostic tests to aid in the selection of patients in subsequent clinical trials of tipifarnib and to prepare and submit an investigational device exemption, or IDE, for use of the companion diagnostic in the clinical trial.
+Any delay or failure by us or our third-party collaborators to develop or obtain IDE approval for use of companion diagnostics in our clinical trials of tipifarnib could delay or prevent us from commencing or completing our clinical trials.
+We expect that the companion diagnostic tests will either be a qualitative polymerase chain reaction-based assay or an NGS-based assay.
 The results of NGS panels being currently used at sites may not be accurate or consistent across sites, and our development of tipifarnib or a companion diagnostic may be delayed or complicated by a change in assay methodology.

 Companion diagnostics are subject to regulation by the FDA and comparable foreign regulatory authorities as medical devices and require separate clearance or approval prior to their commercialization.
 To date, the FDA has required premarket approval of all companion diagnostics for cancer therapies.
 We and our third-party collaborators may encounter difficulties in developing and obtaining approval for these companion diagnostics.
-Any delay or failure by us or third- party collaborators to develop or obtain regulatory approval of a companion diagnostic could delay or prevent approval of our related product candidates.
+Any delay or failure by us or third-party collaborators to develop or obtain regulatory approval of a companion diagnostic could delay or prevent approval of our product candidates.